 Community foundations are leading and investing in a variety of ways to increase opportunity for America’s kids, and our relationship with the Community Foundation Opportunity Network is key to making the biggest impact possible.

-Our Closing the Opportunity Gap initiative will engage the community in three different areas aimed at helping financially fragile families succeed: work, education and family.
+Our Closing the Opportunity Gap initiative will engage the community in three different areas aimed at helping financially fragile families succeed: family, education and work.

-- Increasing public investment in two underfunded stages of education: preschool & post-secondary (including technical training and certification, and two-year college)
+- Increase public investment in two stages of education: preschool & post-secondary (including technical training and certification, and two-year college)